 At the very least, you’ll need a few comfortable everyday bras, one sleeping bra, and one sports bra.
-Sorry to say (or not sorry?), but your boobs and rib cage will continue to grow until the day you have your baby and then your boobs will grow even more if you’re nursing.
+Sorry to say (or not sorry?), but your boobs and rib cage will continue to grow until the day you have your baby.
+And then your boobs will grow even more if you’re nursing!

 Should You Buy Nursing Bras While Pregnant?

-One week after having my baby, I went bra shopping and my fit was a 32DDD or 32F, compared to the 36D or 36DD that I was towards the end of my pregnancy.
+One week after having my baby, I went bra shopping.
+My fit was a 32DDD or 32F, compared to the 36D or 36DD that I was towards the end of my pregnancy.

-There’s no skimping around the bra issue, if your bra hurts, you need to buy a bra that feels nice.
+Keep in mind.
+There’s no skimping around the bra issue!
+If your bra hurts, you need to buy a bra that feels nice.